SIHLE-MTSHALI/DishDabble/README.md

 - `models/`: Defines the data models for MongoDB
 - `routes/`: Sets up the API routes
 - `server.js`: The main entry point for the backend
+- `dataGenerator.js`: A script to generate sample data for testing and development
+- `checkUsersWithoutUsernames.js`: A utility script to check and update users without usernames

 ### Frontend